Xomega-Net/Xomega.Docs/docs/tutorial/2-search/4-criteria.md

 # 2.4 Model search criteria

 Now that we have modeled our list results, let's move on to modeling the search criteria.
-They are defined in a structure with a name `criteria` inside the input of the `read list` operation.
+They are defined in a structure with name `criteria` inside the input of the `read list` operation.

 ```xml title="sales_order.xom"
     <operation name="read list" type="readlist">